 Getting to try them on both my 18-month-old (Samuel – 22 pounds) and my 3 year old (Benjamin – 30 pounds) has been a great way to test the fit and the absorbency.
 By adjusting the snaps to the middle setting, I found a good fit for Samuel.
 He’s got a nice round tummy that likes to stick out, but the trainers hugged him comfortably around the middle.

-And hooray!
 The cotton soaker contained his first accident with no problems.
 I pulled off the trainer, opened it up and removed the wet insert.
 Just like I do sometimes with my Flip covers, I quickly wiped the inside and put in a fresh insert.
 This is THE BEST thing about these trainers.
 All of the other training pants we’ve tried are single use only and they go straight into the laundry pail after one accident.

 I talked to a lot of other mothers, and many of them had to purchase 10 or more cloth trainers for their child.
 Those who bought just 5 or 6 were doing laundry constantly in the early days of training AND seeing a lot more wear and tear on the trainers.